pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `subproject`:  A string with a subproject name to be activated
+- `subproject` -- `str`:  A string with a subproject name to be activated